GrabYourPitchforks/fast-utf8/FastUtf8Tester/results.md

 ### Convert UTF-8 to UTF-16

 * in-box decoder: 5.24 sec
-* new decoder: 5.90 sec
+* new decoder: 5.16 sec

-12% increase in runtime
+1% reduction in runtime

 ### Get UTF-16 char count from UTF-8 input